asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 ***Setting Up Visual Studio Code***
 ![Image](VisualStudioCode.jpg)
-* First I followed this link [Github](https://code.visualstudio.com/) and chose download
+* First I followed this link [Visual Studio](https://code.visualstudio.com/) and chose download
 * Then I opened the app and pressed 'file' in the upper left corner and then 'new file' to create a new file.
+Ive deciced to name the file example.

 ***Remote Connecting***

 ![Image](SSH.jpg)
-* To log into my remote cs15l account on the ieng6 server I first Opened the terminal in VSCode and wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu`
+* To log into my remote cs15l account on the ieng6 server I first Opened the terminal with Ctrl+backtick in VSCode and wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu`
 *  Next an authenticity of host message was displayed and I simply typed yes to make it dissapear.
 * Then I entered my account password.
 Dont be alarmed if you cant see any charachters when you type your password.
 This is normal.